bluerobotics/Cockpit-docs/content/usage/advanced/index.md

     - for information display and vehicle control
     - can be added/removed, moved around, and resized

+Some information is stored at the top level in the application, although this is planned to be moved into and synchronised with individual Users in future.

 ### Users

-Users are more abstract than the interface, and are mostly helpful for the following situations:
+Users are more abstract than the interface, and each user contains an independent set of [Profiles](#profiles) and [joystick mappings](#joysticks), along with the connection configuration values and application settings.

+Users are mostly helpful for the following situations:
-1. Multiple vehicle operators who share a single control station computer (e.g. within an organisation), and don't want to use the same configurations
+1. Multiple vehicle operators who share a single control station computer (e.g. within an organisation), and don't want to use the same configurations or custom functions
    - This can alternatively be achieved with [Profiles](#profiles), but having separate users provides a cleaner separation, and easier options to reset everything
 1. Multiple operators who share a single BlueOS-based vehicle, and each want to synchronise their own configuration with it

-For individuals with their own vehicles and control computers, it is generally fine to set a username once and then ignoring that the "user" level exists.
+For individuals with their own vehicles and control computers, it is generally fine to set a username once and then ignore that the "user" level exists.

 Switching users is done through [`Settings / General`](#general):
 {{ easy_image(src="user-manager", width=500, center=true) }}